Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Complex underground structures

-High requirements for grass protection
+High grass protection requirements

-Inability to lay continuous path boards
+Impossible to lay a continuous path of pads

-Then besides scissor lifts, consider:
+Then, besides scissor lifts, consider:

 Truck-mounted aerial work platforms